I received the following email from GOAT a couple of days ago,

 But as dynamic as these marketplaces are they can’t really disrupt giants like eBay and Amazon until they appeal to a broader audience and cater to folks looking for steals under $100 dollars.
 My wife and several of my co-workers from the program I work for still shop and buy all their shoes on eBay or Amazon.
 I’m using this as a sample to show you that on a larger scale, folks still have their eyes glued to Amazon or eBay when it comes to shopping for regular/ low end sneakers.

 But seeing this email from GOAT is indicating to me that the marketplace is seriously considering that option and that ought to be a concern for smaller chains.
 GOAT received an investment from Footlocker hence the situation is obviously going to benefit FTL which consequently puts smaller chains and others in a more precarious spot.
-Chris wrote an entire post about the reasons behind this acquisition, see post below

 Once again this is a sign of things to come, I don’t know what type of marketing strategies GOAT has implemented to reach that broader audience but one thing I’m sure of is that the marketplace is transitioning to that low-end level.